eddelbuettel/rcppspdlog/docs/mkdmt-src/src/man/RcppSpdlog-package.md

 The mature and widely-used C++ logging library 'spdlog' by Gabi Melman provides many desirable features.
-This package bundles these header files for easy use by R packages from both their R and C++ code.
-More explicit use via 'LinkingTo:' is also supported.
+This package bundles these header files for easy use by R packages from both their R and C or C++ code.
+Explicit use via 'LinkingTo:' is also supported.
+Also see the 'spdl' package which enhanced this package with a consistent R and C++ interface.

 ### Details